Opentrons/opentrons/api/docs/v2/modules/multiple_same_type.rst

           load_name='temperature module gen2',
           location="3")

-    Assuming there are no other modules used in this protocol, the Temperature Modules are connected as shown here:
+    The Temperature Modules are connected as shown here:

     .. image:: ../../img/modules/multiples_of_a_module.svg

 Before running your protocol, it's a good idea to use the module controls in the Opentrons App to check that commands are being sent where you expect.

-See the support article, `Using Modules of the Same Type <https://support.opentrons.com/s/article/Using-modules-of-the-same-type-on-the-OT-2>`_ for more information.
+See the support article `Using Modules of the Same Type <https://support.opentrons.com/s/article/Using-modules-of-the-same-type-on-the-OT-2>`_ for more information.